Occupational Therapy (OT)

 These programs are offered in Durham.

-The Department of Occupational Therapy offers the master of science degree in occupational therapy and a graduate certificate in assistive technology.
+The Department of Occupational Therapy offers the master of science degree in occupational therapy and an online graduate certificate in assistive technology.

 Occupational therapy enables people to participate successfully in their choice of daily life activities including leisure, play, work, self care, and home management.
 The master’s degree prepares students for entry level occupational therapy practice.
 Students gain the knowledge and skills to work with people of all ages to enable their participation within their natural environments.